brianrackle/brianrackle.github.io/_posts/2014-08-18-range-mapping.md

 ### The Final Code

-Ok, I run the previous code and once again arrive at failure; the result is `1.#INF0e+000`.
+Running the previous code and once again failure is reached; the result is `1.#INF0e+000`.
 This time the problem occurs when expanding the projected value, `scaledOffsetResult`, by multiplying by 2.
 If we expand the value before adding `lowestTo` then we can overflow the data type.
-The solution is the expand after adding `lowestTo`.
+The solution is to expand after adding `lowestTo`.
 The full solution thus becomes:

 {% highlight c++ %}
 //scales 'value' from the range 'lowestFrom'/'highestFrom' to the range 'lowestTo'/'highestTo'